boochtek/bowling-tdd-kata-javascript/README.md

 * Having the tests run automatically every time you save is a great way to keep the red/green/refactor loop tight.
 With the Jest testing framework for JavaScript, that's `jest --watch`.
 * Once you get a small set of related tests passing, you should commit.

+## Branches

+I've created a few branches for my own solutions, implemented via TDD.
+I don't think this is super useful, as you'd have to walk through each of my commits to see what I did at each step.
+But some might find that useful.

 ## Scoring